elleem/reading-notes/401/reading17.md

 2. Explain at least three techniques or best practices that can be employed to avoid getting blocked while scraping websites.

+Follow the robot.txt file for scraping rules.

+Crawl slowly (sleep calls in b/n requests, add some delays, choose the lowest number of concurrent requests possible, auto-throttle)

+Do not follow the same crawling pattern (add random clicks, mousing, and actions)

+Make requests thru proxies, rotate as needed using VPNs, free proxies

+Rotate users agents, and HTTP request headers between requests--what? you can pretend to be a google bot?

+Use a headless browser, such as Pyppeteer, Selenium or Playwrite.

+Beware of honey pot traps (invisible links to catch bots)

+Check if site is changing layouts.

+avoid scraping behind a login (you have to send cookies w/ ea request to view the page)

+use captcha solving services

 ### Login and Scrape Data with Playwright and Python

 3. What is Playwright, and how does it assist in web scraping tasks?
 Provide an example of a use case where Playwright would be particularly beneficial.